 Laura Dillingham-Mailman, Director

 When not at the Senior Center, Laura can be found in her garden, traveling, singing in the choir, reading a book or cooking for a family “gathering”.
 She lives in Merrimac with her husband, George and various family pets, including 3 dogs and 2 cats.
-She has three grown children Kirstin (who lives in St. Louis), Karen (lives in Merrimac) and Katrina (who lives in Kittery with her husband), and several "adopted kids and grandkids" that she also adores.
+She has three grown children Kirstin (who lives in St. Louis), Karen (lives in Merrimac) and Katrina (who lives in Kittery with her husband and their beautiful daughter), and several "adopted kids and grandkids" that she also adores.

 Ann M. Murphy, Administrative Assistant

 Ann moved to Merrimac from Pennsylvania after her marriage to "Jack" in 1976.
 She taught Home Economics at the Pentucket Middle School for 6 years prior to beginning her family.
-She has a daughter, Colleen (who is married and has a beautiful son, Liam) and a son, John (who is married and now lives in the Cincinnatti, Ohio area.
+She has a daughter, Colleen (who is married and has a beautiful son, Liam) and a son, John (who is married and now lives in the Cincinnatti, Ohio area with their son, Jack.
 He is a former Navy officer and served in Iraq).

 Ann worked for Northshore Realtors for 11 years prior to accepting the Adminstrative Assistants position here.She brings her extensive knowledge of office management and computer skills to the position.

-When not at work, she is enjoying her grandson and doing projects with her husband.
+When not at work, she is enjoying her grandsons and doing projects with her husband.
 Sometimes she gets to enjoy her pool and cookouts with friends during the warm weather.

 Sandra Blanchet, Volunteer Coordinator